rudresh051/Software-Testing-Resources/ManualTesting/4_TestCaseDesignTechniques.md

 guess more errors in this case.

 ### 2. Equivalence Class Partitioning -
+Here, when the input is in range of values especially **when it is a big range of numbers**
+we divide it in equal partitions.

-Here, when the input is in range of values, let us say, there is an "Amount" text field and the requirement says that
+let us say, there is an "Amount" text field and the requirement says that
-it can accept numbers between 100 to 500.
+**it can accept numbers between 1 to 500**.

 In this case what we can do is
-instead of entering all numbers, we can divide this range into equal classes l,e,.
+instead of entering all numbers, we can divide this range into equal classes i.e.
 -100 to O, O to 100, 100 to 200, 200 to 300, 300 to 400, 400 to 500 & 500 to
+600 .

-600. After this try entering any 1 value from each of this class.
-Example if you
+After this try entering any 1 value from each of this class.

-enter 150 for the class 100 to 200, need not enter other values in range of 100
+Example if you enter 150 for the class 100 to 200, need not enter other values in range of 100
 to 200, if it is accepting, then test case is pass, if it is not accepting, then test
 case is fail.
 Likewise we can only test only 7 scenarios/values(which includes 5
-positive & 2 negative scenarios) and ensure that our test case coverage is achieved.
+positive & 2 negative scenarios) and ensure that our **test case coverage is achieved**.

-Amount text field requirement accepts between 1-500
+**Amount text field requirement accepts between 1-500**
-0 to -100
+Class 1 => 0 to -100  => Negative
-1 to 100
+Class 2 => 1 to 100  => Enter one value for this class e.g. 50
-100 to 200
+Class 3 => 100 to 200  => Enter one value for this class e.g. 123
-200 to 300
+Class 4 => 200 to 300  => Enter one value for this class e.g. 267
-300 to 400
+Class 5 => 300 to 400  => Enter one value for this class e.g. 343
-400 to 500
+Class 6 => 400 to 500  => Enter one value for this class e.g. 444
-500 to 600
+Class 7 => 500 to 600  => Negative

+Question => When we have boundry value analysis why we are going for Equivalence class partitioning?
+So if we don't go for numbers in the range of 1-499 we will miss out many values.
+There might be defect.
+So for this region we are not going for Boundry value analysis.

-### 3) Boundary Value Analysis—
+### 3 Boundary Value Analysis—
 It is a process of testing extreme boundaries of
 the given component.
 Lets say, here you need values between the range A to B.
 We need tests for A,A+ & A- similarly B, B+ & B- .
 So here we will have 4